marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ## Journal

 * 23: Arrived in the Village of Barovia
 * 24: Went to the church (Today)
+* 25: Buried Kolyan

 ## General Notes

 * DON'T FORGET ABOUT WISHES
-* Add Strahd theme music
-* Add ambience for the church
-* Add interior shot of church, especially shot of altar
 * Implement Path of the Beast only after Ethel's first transformation?

 ## Notes for Next Session

-* They've arrived at the Church
+* Zombies are attacking the church!
-* They plan to bury Kolyan today and then sneak out of town with Ireena.
-Tomorrow, Ismark will say that Ireena died of a broken heart.
-    * Marblepaw will be ready to cast Protection from Good and Evil on Ireena at the drop of a hat.
+* Get Tarokka reading done before next session
+* Dig up some interesting history for Orin
+* Tell Ethel about her cursed sword when she first critical hits/fails with it
 * Ismark will not come with the PCs when they take Ireena with them.
 He needs to stay and care for the Village of Barovia.